HLTH12032 - Community Assets and Needs Assessment

 1. Argue the importance of community assets and needs assessment as the foundation of effective health promotion.

-2. Analyse how determinants of health are incorporated into community assets and needs assessments.
+2. Examine how determinants of health are incorporated into community assets and needs assessments.

 3. Determine how various health promotion theories and frameworks influence different sources of information in community assets and needs assessments.